sctplab/usrsctp/Manual.md

 in the directory `usrsctp`.

-#### CMake (experimental)
+#### CMake
 Create a directory outside the `usrsctp` directory, enter it and generate files by typing

     $ cmake <path-to-usrsctp-sources>

-By using the `-G`flag you can specify the target buildsystem e.g. `cmake -G Xcode ../usrsctp` will generate project files for Xcode.
+    $ cmake --build .

+By default CMake generates a DEBUG build with verbose output.

 ### Running the Test Programs

 Several test programs are included, including a discard server and a client.
 You can run both to send data from the client to the server.
 The client reads data from stdin and sends them to the server, which prints the message in the terminal and discards it.
 The sources of the server are also provided [here](https://github.com/sctplab/usrsctp/blob/master/programs/discard_server.c) and those of the client [here](https://github.com/sctplab/usrsctp/blob/master/programs/client.c).

 ### Using UDP Encapsulation